SModelS/smodels/docs/manual/source/RunningSModelS.rst

  * a :ref:`python dictionary <pyOut>` printed to a file containing information about the |decomposition|, the
    |theory predictions| and the :ref:`missing topologies <topCoverage>`.
 The output can be significantly long, if
    all options in the |parameters| are set to True.
-However this output can be easily imported to a python enviroment, making it easy to access the desired information.
-For users familiar with the python language this is the recommended format.
+However this output can be easily imported to a Python enviroment, making it easy to access the desired information.
+For users familiar with the Python language this is the recommended format.

  * a :ref:`xml file <pyOut>` containing information about the |decomposition|, the